ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 ## Current perks

-- There are currently **294 perks** in Dead by Daylight (291 excluding duplicate Cenobite perks) included in this tool.
+- There are currently **300 perks** in Dead by Daylight (297 excluding duplicate Cenobite perks) included in this tool.
 - The tool is kept up-to-date with the latest perks; new chapters will be added as they release.
-- Updated on August 31, 2025.
+- Updated on October 16, 2025.

 ![Image of Program](/screenshot-of-program/Capture.PNG)